-If you’re new to bongs, you might be wondering what exactly you need to get started.
+If you are new to bongs, you might be wondering what exactly you need to get started.

-It’s not just about grabbing the first glass piece you see and lighting up—there are key components that affect everything from airflow to smoothness.
-Some of them are necessary for the bong to function, while others are optional and serve to enhance your enjoyment or make maintenance of your bong more practical.
+It is not just about grabbing the first glass piece you see.
+There are key components that affect everything from airflow to smoothness.
+Some are necessary for the bong to function, while others are optional and serve to refine the experience or make maintenance more practical.

 A well-functioning bong setup consists of more than just the bong itself.

-You’ll need a bowl, a downstem, and fresh water at the very least.
-But if you want smoother hits, cleaner smoke, and better flavor, accessories like percolators, ash catchers, and ice pinches can take your sessions to the next level.
+You will need a bowl, a downstem, and fresh water at the very least.
+But if you want smoother, cooler, better-tasting draws, accessories like percolators, ash catchers, and ice pinches can take your sessions to the next level.

-This guide breaks down exactly what you need for a bong, and provides some expert tips on how each component impacts your smoking experience.
-By the end, you’ll know not just what to buy, but why it matters.
+This guide breaks down exactly what you need for a bong, with a few expert tips on how each component works.
+By the end, you will know not just what to buy, but why it matters.

 The Bread and Butter: What Every Bong Needs

-A bong isn’t just a piece of glass—it’s a system designed to cool and filter smoke for a smoother experience.
+A bong is not just a piece of glass.
+It is a system designed to cool and filter smoke for a smoother draw.
 At its core, a bong setup consists of three must-have components:

 The Bong Itself

 This is your base, and the type of bong you choose affects everything else.
-Beaker bongs hold more water and offer stability, while straight tubes clear faster for bigger rips.
+Beaker bongs hold more water and offer stability, while straight tubes clear faster.
 Recycler bongs keep the smoke moving, reducing harshness.
-No matter the style, borosilicate glass is the gold standard for durability and heat resistance.
+No matter the style, borosilicate glass is the standard for durability and heat resistance.

 A Bowl Piece

-The bowl holds your ground herb and fits into the downstem.
-Most bongs use 14mm or 18mm bowls, but regardless which one you select, you should make sure it matches your downstem’s joint size.
+The bowl holds your ground material and fits into the downstem.
+Most bongs use 14mm or 18mm bowls, but whichever you pick, make sure it matches your downstem's joint size.

 Some bowls have built-in screens to keep debris out of your bong water.
-In case yours doesn’t, you should probably get removable metal screens that fit into the bowl tightly.
+If yours does not, pick up removable metal screens that fit into the bowl tightly.

 Helpful Resource -> Bong Bowl Sizes